Deborah Tannen: Overview

-Deborah Tannen's main research has focused on the expression of interpersonal relationships in conversational interaction.
+Tannen's main research has focused on the expression of interpersonal relationships in conversational interaction.
 Tannen has explored conversational interaction and style differences at a number of different levels and as related to different situations, including differences in conversational style as connected to the gender and cultural background, as well as speech that is tailored for specific listeners based on the speaker's social role.
 In particular, Tannen has done extensive gender-linked research and writing that focused on miscommunications between men and women, which later developed into what is now known as the genderlect theory of communication.
 However, some linguists have argued against Tannen's claims from a feminist standpoint.

-Tannen's research began when she analyzed her friends while working on her Ph.D.
+Tannen's research began when she analyzed her friends in everyday discourse while working on her Ph.D.
 Since then, she has collected several naturally occurring conversations on tape and conducted interviews as forms of data for later analysis.
 She has also compiled and analyzed information from other researchers in order to draw out notable trends in various types of conversations, sometimes borrowing and expanding on their terminology to emphasize new points of interest.